Kris1825/Module-Selection-For-students/README.md

 Progress Tracker: Tracks completed and remaining modules for degree requirements.
 Interactive UI: Includes popping messages and a proper menu bar for enhanced user interaction.
 Requirement Management

+Future Improvements
+Integration with University Systems: Sync with university databases for real-time module updates.
+Mobile Application: Develop a mobile version for on-the-go access.
+Enhanced Recommendations: Use machine learning to improve module recommendations.
+Contact
+For any queries, reach out to krzysztof.tomczak99@gmail.com